Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

 \section{Results}

-In the following subsections, we present the main results of our estimation procedure: First, we present our findings for the effect of abortion on mental health, $\widehat{\xi}$, obtained from different estimators.
-Second, we determine the optimal number of groups and analyze the group-specific unobserved heterogeneity age profiles $\widehat{\alpha}_{\hat{g}t}$.

-Because this method is relatively new and has not been used extensively in empirical work, we provide a detailed simulation framework.\footnote{We also use our simulation framework with fixed $T$ to validate the inference results in our setting, as the asymptotic results in \cite{bonhomme2015grouped} only apply for large $N,T$.} In Appendix \ref{app_sim} we introduce a data generating process according to Equation \eqref{eq:bm1} that matches certain key characteristics of our data.
+In this section, we first present our main results on the effect of abortion on mental health obtained from different estimators.
+We then determine the optimal number of groups and present the group-specific unobserved heterogeneity age profiles $\widehat{\alpha}_{\hat{g}t}$.
+Because the GFE estimator is relatively new and has not been used extensively in empirical work, we provide a detailed simulation framework.\footnote{We also use our simulation to validate the inference results in our setting, since the asymptotic results in \cite{bonhomme2015grouped} only apply for large $N,T$.} In Appendix \ref{app_sim}, we introduce a data generating process based on Equation \eqref{eq:bm1} that matches the key characteristics of our data.
 We will refer to our simulation exercise when interpreting certain aspects of our estimation strategy, and we also validate specification choices made in the empirical model.